babeheim/docs-test/Troubleshooting.md

 #### Stack icons inside Wordpress posts

 Wordpress automatically adds a `<br>` tag at the end of the line and this will break icon stacks.
-Please put your html in one line or add to your stylesheet:
+Please put your html in one line or add this to your stylesheet:

 ```css
 .fa-stack br { display: none }